JimOfLeisure/building-worlds/readme.md

 The word gen code is in BuildingWorlds/ .
 You can `dotnet build` in there or add a reference to another project.

 BuildingWorlds.Tests/ is for running `dotnet test`; these aren't unit tests, but just me kicking the tires on my nascent world gen library.
+The mapout.png image is created in bin/Debug/net5.0/ for now...I'll figure that out later.
+But it works.

 ## Credits